YouTube Launches a New Tool to Help Creators Label AI-Generated Content

 Similarly, if you are using AI just to create a script, search relevant audio, and generate ideas and captions, there’s no need to disclose anything.

-Now, speaking of the nature of the labels, the good news is they’ll only appear on the expanded description of your video.
-This way you won’t have to worry about captions overlapping with your content.
+Now, speaking of the nature of the labels, the good news is they will only appear on the expanded description of your video.
+So, you won’t have to worry about captions overlapping with your content.

 But if it’s a sensitive topic related to health, news, finance, or elections, a more prominent label will be pasted directly over the video.